moritz89/angular-fabricjs-constraints/README.md

 - create a ghost object when dragging an object between snap points
 - highlight snap points when dragging a dependent component

+To implement this create group types that are added via dependency injection:

+- Water Cycle
+- Electrical Grid
+- Data Network
+- Greenhouse
+- Lighting Group

+Components (e.g., pipes, pumps, plants) are part of one or more groups that they interact with.
+This means that pumps would be assigned to a water cycle, electrical grid, data network and greenhouse while a plant would be assigned to a water cycle, greenhouse and lighting group.
+On creation, each component would register itself with each injected group and remove itself on deletion.

 **Bonus:** find a method to serialize the components to:

 - be stored in a database